tropos-car/tropos-pyrnet/docs/source/calibration/calibration_hope-melpitz.md

 processed with pyrnet-0.2.16
 ```

-The PyrNet was setup for calibration in a dense array on the Melpitz measurement field from 2013-08-29 to 2013-08-30.
+The PyrNet was setup for calibration during HOPE-Melpitz on the Melpitz measurement field.
 Cross-calibration is done versus reference observations from the TROPOS MObile RaDiation ObseRvatory (MORDOR) station.

 ### Imports